forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Enable this to work with mobile apps as well.
 - Add unit testing.
 - To implement info, debug and error logs in a better way.
-- Making this a standalone process that has an http interface to it.

 ## Support, questions and bugs
 We are most accessible via team@supertokens.io and via the GitHub issues feature.
 We realise that our community is small at the moment and therefore we will actively provide support to anyone interested in this library.